Internship Resources for Faculty & Staff

 Affiliation agreements are required between an internship host site and NAU for all credit-bearing internships, paid or unpaid.
 Universal standard affiliation agreements are valid for five (5) years, unless otherwise stated, and can be used for many students in a variety of internships at that internship site during the course of the agreement.
 The departmental internship coordinator should initiate the universal affiliation agreement on behalf of NAU when working with a student participating in an internship, fieldwork, or clinical experience.Steps to initiate affiliation agreements

-- Download the Universal NAU Affiliation Agreement and save it to your computer.
+- Download the Universal NAU Affiliation Agreement (PDF or Word) and save it to your computer.

 - Send the affiliation agreement to the internship host site to be signed by an authorized signer.